goto40/self-dsl/docs/xtext_scoping.md

 # Xtext Scoping

-In this seciton you will learn the following:
+In this section you will learn the following:

  * What scoping means and where you need it.
  * How to customize scoping for special lookups of local elements.